sjp38/linux/Documentation/admin-guide/mm/damon/index.rst

 ========================

 :doc:`DAMON </vm/damon/index>` allows light-weight data access monitoring.
-Using this, users can analyze and optimize their systems.
+Using DAMON, users can analyze the memory access patterns of their systems and optimize those.

 .. toctree::
    :maxdepth: 2